PiyoPapa/matlab-openalex-normalize/README.md

 Primary keys are kept stable using OpenAlex URL strings (e.g., `work_id`, `author_id`, `source_id`).

 ### Why are references not included?
-Because `references` can explode row counts.
-It is intentionally postponed and (if added) must be optional and limited.
+Because reference expansion can easily explode row counts and complexity.
+Such features are intentionally out of scope for this repository.

 ### Excel / UTF-8: why do characters break?
 CSVs are written in UTF-8.
 Excel on Windows may mis-detect encoding; select UTF-8 explicitly when opening.